 - As it uses lit-HTML, only the dynamic parts of your UI are rendered, and thus, DOM updates are quick.

 Alpine is the best option if you work on a small project that only needs one or two components.
-It is popular among developers as its lightweight and leaves a minimal footprint on the application.
+It is popular among developers as it is lightweight and leaves a minimal footprint on the application.

 - The most significant feature of Alpine is its size – with only about 4 KB, it works great with your frontend templates.